bwoodsend/vtkplotlib/docs/source/quickstart.rst

     vpl.figure_history[-1] is fig # Should be True fig is vpl.gcf() # Should be False

-    # A figure can be reshown indefinately and should be exactly as you left it
+    # A figure can be reshown indefinitely and should be exactly as you left it
     # when it was closed.
     fig.show()